About

 Athletics The Carmel School offers the following interscholastic sports:

-Fall Sports: Boys & Girls Cross Country, Girls Volleyball, Boys Soccer, Field Hockey
+Fall Sports: Boys & Girls Cross Country, Girls Volleyball, Boys Soccer, Girls Tennis

 Winter Sports: Boys & Girls Basketball, Boys & Girls Swimming, Cheer Team

-Spring Sports: Boys Baseball & Tennis, Girls Soccer Softball, Boys & Girls Track
+Spring Sports: Boys Baseball, Boys Tennis, Girls Soccer, Girls Softball

 Lower School Student Activities